Its-Grimm/YoutubePlaylistDownloader/README.md

 # YoutubePlaylistDownloader
-My own script for downloading Youtube playlists utilizing the os and selenium packages
+My own script for downloading Youtube playlists utilizing the os, yt-dlp, and selenium packages